jmeyers44/jmeyers44.github.io/source/_posts/2015-04-26-builder-beware-the-limitations-of-popular-apis.markdown

 <h3>Instagram</h3>

-Instagram has a different approach then Youtube by allowing a local quota pool for each authenticated user of 5,000/hour per token.
+Instagram employs a different quota approach compared to Youtube by allowing a local quota pool for each authenticated user of 5,000 units per hour per token.

 >We recommend that you use an Oauth token for the authenticated user for each endpoint, even in cases where it's not required, since the rate limit for authenticated calls scales as you grow the amount of people using your app. <a href="https://instagram.com/developer/limits/" target="_blank">Source</a>